-Engaging independent contractors for the first time may feel like navigating completely new territory.
+If your organization is engaging independent contractors for the first time, it may feel like navigating completely new territory.
 You might have fears about the quality of the final product, what it’ll cost, or the productive use of time and resources—it can be hard to trust someone you’ve never worked with before.

 You may have reservations about the financial aspect of engaging an independent professional, fearing that it might be more expensive than hiring an employee.
 However, independents are typically very cost-effective resources because they are experts in their fields, which saves you time and money on training, onboarding, and management.